IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/20_mission_metadata_usage.md

    1.1.1  Data_type-
      This attribute is used by CDF file writing software to create a filename.
 It is a combination of the following filename components: mode, data level, and optional data product descriptor.

    1.1.2 Data_version-
    This attribute identifies the version (vX.Y.Z) of a particular CDF data file.

+    1.1.2 Data_version-
+    This attribute identifies the version (vX.Y.Z) of a particular CDF data file.